Digital rupee

-The Digital Rupee (e₹) or eINR or E-Rupee is a tokenised digital version of the Indian Rupee, to be issued by the Reserve Bank of India (RBI) as a central bank digital currency (CBDC).
-The Digital Rupee was proposed in January 2017 and will be launched in the 2022–23 financial year.
-Digital Rupee is using blockchain distributed-ledger technology.
+The digital rupee (e₹), eINR, or e-rupee is a tokenised digital version of the Indian rupee, issued by the Reserve Bank of India (RBI) as a central bank digital currency (CBDC).
+The digital rupee was proposed in January 2017 and launched on 1 December 2022.
+It uses blockchain distributed-ledger technology.

-Like banknotes it will be uniquely identifiable and regulated by Central Bank.
+Like banknotes it will be uniquely identifiable and regulated by the central bank.
 Liability lies with RBI.
 Plans include online and offline accessibility.
-RBI will launch Digital Rupee for Wholesale (e₹-W) catering to financial institutions for interbank settlements and Digital Rupee for Retail (e₹-R) for consumer and business transactions.
-The implementation of the Digital Rupee aims to remove the security printing cost borne by the general public, businesses, banks, and RBI on physical currency which amounted to ₹49,848,000,000.
+RBI launched the Digital Rupee for Wholesale (e₹-W) catering to financial institutions for interbank settlements and the Digital Rupee for Retail (e₹-R) for consumer and business transactions.
+The implementation of the digital rupee aims to remove the security printing cost borne by the general public, businesses, banks, and RBI on physical currency which amounted to ₹49,848,000,000.